corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 ### Exercise 8.2

 Let's inspect how the browser views our document.
-Right click anywhere on the page and then pick "Inspect" (this can have a different but similar name depending on your browser, such as "Inspect Element" or "Inspector").
+Right click anywhere on the page and then pick "Inspect" (this can have a different but similar name depending on your browser, such as "Inspect Element").
 This should open up a panel on the right side.
-Navigate to the `Elements` tab, where you will see the `Hello World!` text surrounded by some tags.
+Navigate to the `Elements` (or `Inspector`) tab, where you will see the `Hello World!` text surrounded by some tags.

 We'll discuss what these tags mean shortly, but for now, you can just copy that structure into your html file.